 Feeling hungry a few hours after breakfast might be normal, but if you’re ready to eat cardboard an hour after you polished off your breakfast, you need to change what you’re first meal of the day is.

 - Did you eat enough fat and protein with your breakfast?

-- Did your breakfast have more than 12 grams of sugar?
+- Did your breakfast have more than 12 grams of added sugar?

 - Was your breakfast too small?

 - Did you eat too much refined carbohydrate (pastry, cereal, fat free yogurt)?

 Eating a healthy breakfast is so important…mostly because it sets the stage for the day.
-Skimping on fat or protein can lead to unwanted hunger.
+Skimping on fat or protein can lead to always feeling hungry.

 Similarly, an egg white omelet might be a good source of protein, but contains no fat.
 Your body absolutely needs some fat and there is no reason to worry that the egg yolk will make you fat.
 Go ahead and eat the whole egg!
 While you’re at it, throw a cup of berries or 1/2 cup of old fashioned (slow cooking) oats on the side.
 Chances are you’ll feel fuller for much longer.

-If you’re unusually hungry (or tired) in the middle of the afternoon…
+Scenario #3: You’re hungry (or tired) in the middle of the afternoon

 - Did you eat too big of a lunch?